 - You can have a light breakfast before your appointment and drink only clear liquids.

 - Clear liquids that you can drink include: water, ginger ale, sprite/7-up, tea with no milk, clear soup/broth.

 - Please take your medications as prescribed unless told otherwise by a staff member.

 - Do not take any alcohol, drugs or medications that have not been prescribed by your doctor, herbal supplements, or aspirin 24 hours before your appointment.

 - Please wear comfortable clothing including: full back underwear, socks and flat shoes.
 Please also bring an extra pair of full back underwear.

-- The Women’s Wellness Program is scent-free, so please do not wear perfumes, scented lotions, colognes or other scented products.
+- The hospital is scent-free, so please do not wear perfumes, scented lotions, colognes or other scented products.

 - Electronic devices, including cell phones, are not allowed in the hospital service area.